BedlaminGoliath/201-reading-notes/class13readingNotes.md

 - There is a way to access the data and that way is by using the right methods.
 However it is reccamended to do this in "Opera"

+## Things I want to know more about

+- I dont really have any questions yet.

 [README](README.md)